 Sociables, A.K.A.
 Kings or King’s Cup, is the perfect drinking game to play with a large group of people.
 Here’s everything you need to know about Sociables – how to play, and a list of Sociables rules!

 Sociables, also known as “Kings” or “King’s Cup”, is a drinking card game that is best played with 4 or more players, but can be played with 2 players (the more the better).
 Sociables is a great game to play whether you’re having a chill night in with your friends on Friday night, pregaming for a “rager” on a Saturday, or day drinking on a summer Sunday.
 You could even bring a deck of cards to your favourite pub and play Sociables with all the regulars in the bar.
 Sociables is about one thing and one thing only, being social!
 (Oh, and drinking!)

 Hold your hops!
-Before we get into the rules of Drunk Jenga, we want to disclose that we do not promote binge drinking and advise our fellow beer geeks to always drink responsibly!
+Before we get into the rules of Sociables, we want to disclose that we do not promote binge drinking and advise our fellow beer geeks to always drink responsibly!
 For more information, click here to learn how to be a responsible drinker.